YayaVR/InputFixer/README.md

 **InputFixer** is a lightweight application designed assist when the left controller up/down tilt doesn't reach the intended full tilt value anymore by detecting controller tilt and when those reach a given threshold, sends movement inputs to VRChat using OSC.

+The main use case for this app is to compensate for worn-down controller stick input.
+However, it also serves as a simple quality-of-life enhancement, making movement in VRChat feel more snappy and responsive.
+This is especially noticeable when the threshold is set low, allowing for quicker and easier acceleration to maximum speed.

 [Feel free to edit/adapt this script to your needs like supporting more than just vertical stick movement]

 ---